phonedude/cs533-f23/assignments/Thennakoon/4/README.md

 * [code](code) - contains scripts and output files
 * [framable](framable) - contains html files created for 100 sites

-### Youtube video is available at: https://youtu.be/QLgFOZIHSOI
+### Youtube video for framable is available at: https://youtu.be/QLgFOZIHSOI

 ### Summary